gphoton-tools/ggui/docs/source/index.rst

 gPhoton Glue User Interface (gGui) Documentation
 ================================================

-gGui is a data-interpretation interface intended to interpet data from the GALEX Space Telescope data reduction pipeline, gPhoton.
+gGui is a data-analysis software written atop the Glue Visualization Python library to visualize data from the GALEX Space Telescope data reduction pipeline, gPhoton.

-GALEX was an ultraviolet space telescope commissioned by NASA and managed by the Jet Propulsion Laboratory (JPL) at the California Institute of Technology (CalTech).
-The data currently resides at the Space Telescope Science Institute's (STScI) Mikulski Archive for Space Telescopes (MAST).

-gGui is written atop the Glue Python Library for Dataset Visualization.
+gGui is currently maintained by `Duy Nguyen <dnguyen@nrao.edu>`_ and `Scott Fleming <fleming@stsci.edu>`_

-gGui is hosted in PyPI.
+The latest release is hosted on PyPI.
 To install, simply use pip!

 ``pip install ggui``